-Valuations were carried out on properties at 162 City Road, the Richard Desmond Children's Eye Centre, Cayton Street, Northwick Park and Kemp House in 2022/23.
+Valuations were carried out on properties at 162 City Road, the Richard Desmond Children's Eye Centre, Cayton Street, Northwick Park and Kemp House in 2023/24.
 The valuation was carried out by Gerald Eve, an external firm of chartered surveyors, with the basis of valuation being Modern Equivalent Asset.

-The valuation exercise was carried in March 2023 with a valuation date of 31 March 2023.
+The valuation exercise was carried in March 2024 with a valuation date of 31 March 2024.
 In applying the Royal Institute of Chartered Surveyors (RCIS) Valuation Global Standards 2020 ('Red Book').

-The valuation resulted in a net upwards (gains) valuation movements.
-Land was revalued down by £1,307k and buildings revalued up £3,286k.
+The valuation resulted in a net downwards (loss) movement.
+Land was revalued down by £1,241k and buildings revalued up £72k.
 Both amounts were taken to the revaluation reserve.